luw2007/diff_by_time/README.md

   - All deletes require confirmation: type `YES`.
   - Type `ALL` to confirm and skip further confirmations during this dt process (session-wide).

+Run `dt <COMMAND> --help` to see detailed usage for any subcommand.

 ## Features

 - Skim‑style fuzzy search for interactive selection (no external `fzf` required)